 Look for your flight on the XC spreadsheet at this website page.

-Flight summaries will be ranked by date and handicap speed.
+Flight summaries will be ranked by date.

 1.0 Become comfortable with these these skills for cross country soaring: